Low Blood Pressure Causes

-Causes of Low blood pressure by heart problems: Some heart conditions that can lead to low blood pressure include extremely low heart rate (bradycardia), heart valve problems, heart attack, and heart failure.
-These conditions may cause low blood pressure because they prevent the body from being able to circulate enough blood.
+- Heart problems: Some heart conditions can lead to low blood pressure such as extremely low heart rate (bradycardia), heart valve problems, heart attack, and heart failure.
+These conditions may prevent the body from being able to circulate enough blood.

-Low blood pressure caused by severe infection: Septicemia can happen when an infection in the body enters the bloodstream.
+- Severe infection: Septicemia can happen when an infection in the body enters the bloodstream.
 Lung, abdomen, or urinary tract infections are usually the cause of septicemia.
 These conditions can lead to a life-threatening drop in blood pressure called septic shock.

-Hypotension caused by allergic reaction: Anaphylaxis is a severe and potentially life-threatening allergic reaction.
+- Allergic reaction: Anaphylaxis is a severe and potentially life-threatening allergic reaction.
 Common triggers of anaphylaxis include foods, certain medications, insect venoms, and latex.
 Anaphylaxis can cause breathing problems, hives, itching, a swollen throat, and a drop in blood pressure.

 - Nutritional deficiency: A lack of the vitamins B-12 and folate can cause anemia, a condition in which your body does not produce enough red blood cells.
 In addition to making, you feel tired because you are not getting enough oxygen; anemia can lead to low blood pressure.